-You might want to check your back-to-school purchases as a popular item in your child's lunchbox may have been recalled due to a safety concern.
-On Aug.
-27, the U.S. Consumer Product Safety Commission (CPSC) announced a recall on millions of kids water bottles — sold at multiple popular stores including Target, Walmart, and Costco —due to a potentially hazardous defect.
-But before you toss out everything in your cupboard or in your kid's backpack, here's what parents need to know about this latest recall.
+You might want to have a close look at the water bottle in your child's lunchbox as it may have been recalled due to a safety concern.
+On Feb.
+19, the U.S. Consumer Product Safety Commission (CPSC) expanded a recall on millions of Contigo kids water bottles — sold at multiple popular stores including Target, Walmart, and Costco — after receiving reports that the water bottle's spout can detach and pose a choking hazard to children

 Back in August, Contigo and the CPSC initially announced a recall on about 5.7 million Contigo Kids Cleanable Water Bottles, including 157,000 that were sold in Canada.
 After receiving additional reports of the spout detaching, the company and the CPSC re-announced the recall to make sure parents are aware.
 To date, according to the CPSC recall notice, Contigo has received 427 reports of the spout detaching, including "27 spouts found in children’s mouths."

 "Consumers should immediately stop using the recalled water bottles, take them away from children and contact Contigo for inspection instructions and a free replacement lid," the CPSC said in a recall notice.

 The recalled water bottles were sold between April 2018 through February 2020.
 They come in three sizes (13 oz., 14 oz. and 20 oz.) and included a variety of colors, materials and graphics.
 The recalled items were sold individually as well as in packs of two and three, according to Contigo.
 Additionally, the recalled products have a black spout base and a black spout cover.

 "The base and cover of the clear silicon spout will always be BLACK," the CPSC said.
 "Only black color spout base and spout cover models are included in this recall.
 Contigo is printed on the rim and along the front near the bottom of the bottle."